Toyota Grand Highlander

 The Toyota Grand Highlander is a mid-size crossover SUV with three-row seating produced by Toyota since 2023.
 The Grand Highlander was introduced for the North American market on February 8, 2023.
 While sharing the nameplate and the GA-K platform with the regular Highlander, the Grand Highlander is longer, taller, and wider, and features entirely different exterior and interior styling.

 In the North American market, the Grand Highlander is positioned between the smaller Highlander and the larger Tundra-based Sequoia.
 It is available in five grade levels: XLE, Limited, and Platinum since 2023, Nightshade since 2024, and LE starting in 2025.
-The Lexus equivalent is known as the Lexus TX, and is also exclusive to North America.
+The Lexus equivalent is known as the Lexus TX, and is also exclusive to the North American market.